uoy-research/CellPhe-data-pipeline/README.md

 Nextflow provides several advantages over doing all this in Python through the [`CellPhe`](https://pypi.org/project/cellphe/) package:

-  - Makes the pipeline structure explicit, both in code and also in the progress log
+  - Makes the pipeline structure explicit
-  - Modular design makes it easy to extend and modify
+  - Modular design allows for easy extension and modification
-  - Uses containers for each step allowing for full reproducibility, as well as not having to manage dependencies
+  - Each step is run in a container, facilitating full reproducibility as well as handling all dependencies
-  - Can resume failed pipelines from previously cached steps
+  - Failed pipelines can be resumed from previously cached steps
   - Integrates seamlessly with High Performance Computing clusters (HPC)

 ## Prequisites

 Because the actual pipeline steps are run in containers, there is a minimal set of dependencies - just Nextflow itself and Apptainer to run the containers.
-Install Nextflow following the [instructions on its website](https://www.nextflow.io/docs/latest/install.html), although if you're on Windows you'll have a few extra steps to setup WSL as outlined in [a Nextflow blogpost](https://seqera.io/blog/setup-nextflow-on-windows/) (although ignore the Docker and VS Code sections).
+Install Nextflow following the [instructions on its website](https://www.nextflow.io/docs/latest/install.html), although if you're on Windows you'll have a few extra steps to setup WSL as outlined in [a Nextflow blogpost](https://seqera.io/blog/setup-nextflow-on-windows/) (ignore the Docker and VS Code sections).

-Apptainer is used to run the containers instead of Docker for one key reason, namely that Docker isn't typically allowed on HPC due to needing elevated access.
+Apptainer is used to run the containers instead of Docker for one key reason, namely that Docker isn't typically allowed on HPC due to it requiring elevated access.
-Installation follows the (very thorough) [guide](https://apptainer.org/docs/admin/main/installation.html) on the Apptainer website.
-The easiest way to install it for Windows users is to use WSL again and install it following the [Ubuntu instructions](https://apptainer.org/docs/admin/main/installation.html#install-ubuntu-packages), while Mac users can install it [via Lima](https://apptainer.org/docs/admin/main/installation.html#mac).
+Installation follows the (very thorough) [guide](https://apptainer.org/docs/admin/main/installation.html) on the Apptainer website, but put simply the easiest way to install it for Windows users is to use WSL again and follow the [Ubuntu instructions](https://apptainer.org/docs/admin/main/installation.html#install-ubuntu-packages), while Mac users can install it [via Lima](https://apptainer.org/docs/admin/main/installation.html#mac).

-Although these two dependencies can be awkward to install, once they are available on your system, everything else will be brought in via containers as needed.
+Although these two dependencies can be awkward to install, once they are available on your system everything else will be brought in via containers as needed.

-## Usage
+## Pipeline arguments

 Three things are needed to run the full CellPhe pipeline:

-  - A folder containing a timelapse
+  1. A folder containing a timelapse
-  - A file containing parameters
+  2. A parameters file
-  - A location where the outputs can be saved to
+  3. A location where the outputs can be saved to

 ### Images